eydam-prototyping/smart-home/packages/http_server/README.md

 loop.run_forever()
 ```

-You can access the http server with `curl`:
+You can access the http server with `curl` or a web browser:

 ```powershell
 tobias@Tobias-DellXPS:~$ curl http://192.168.10.45:8080/state